Skip to main content

 To build belonging, we will:

-• engage staff and students in activities designed to support teamwork and work toward a collective goal
+• engage staff and students in activities designed to support belonging and connections

 • increase student voice